omarsamy3/omarsamy3/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other software engineers
 - 🥅 2022 Goals: Learn more about software engineering
-- ⚡ Fun fact: I love to code, read and play football
+- ⚡ Fun fact: I love to travel, read and play football
 - 😻 Check out the my linkedIn content: [linkedin](https://linkedin.com/in/omarsamy3)

 ### Languages and Tools: